Sonntag Spine Symposium

 Course Learning Objectives

-The annual Sonntag Spine Symposium focuses on delivering education regarding the novel, innovative technologies within minimally invasive spine surgery.
+The Sonntag Spine Symposium, held annually, is dedicated to providing education on the latest and innovative technologies in minimally invasive spine surgery.

 Date, Time, and Location